videowhisper/videowhisper-webrtc/README.md

 * Limitation plans for accounts (totalBitrate, bitrate, audioBitrate, width, height, frameRate)
 * Integrates with VideoWhisper [Live Support Plugin](https://wordpress.org/plugins/live-support-tickets/) for account registration

-### Free Test Account
+### Free Server for Testing, Development
-To get a free account token for testing, [register your website](https://consult.videowhisper.com/?form=Register) with VideoWhisper.
+If you want to test with an existing server, [register for a Free Developers account](https://webrtchost.com/hosting-plans/#WebRTC-Only) with VideoWhisper, to get a server address and token.

 ### Installation
 * Install NodeJS if not already available on your server (ie. `yum install nodejs`)